-Event name Dates Place Туре Partner Short description Audience International Blockchain Forum Rotkreuz 2020 19/02/2020 Rotkreuz, Switzerland Forum / conference HIVE Presentation of the project Scientific Seminar about behaviour change in energy-related projects 15/07/2020 Cardiff, Wales, UK Series of seminars DEUSTO Barriers that hinder LFM adoption Scientific IEEE PES SPAIN.
-THE ENERGY TRANSITION: Power electronics: key to the transformation of the electricity network.
-Challenges and opportunities 16/07/2020 Online webinar Forum / conference CIRCE Analyses the causes that can lead to a malfunctioning of the electrical network protection system due to a high penetration of power electronics devices in the system and sets out the basis for power electronics technology to solve the problems raised.
-Scientific, industry, public authorities, and stakeholders.
-"The Grid Connection European Stakeholder Committee (GC ESC) 10/09/2020 Online webinar Expert group meeting CWATT Modernization of the Requirements for Generators (RfG) by Entso-e.
-For example, on how to include distributed energy storage and demand side flexibility.
-TSOs, industry, lobby organizations.
-EU PVSEC Opening Panel discussion 07-11 /09/2020 Online panel Forum / conference AEM The new business frame for making DER (and in particular PV) a consistent system, including link to the Local Flexibility Market Scientific, industry, public authorities and stakeholders.
+International Blockchain 19/02/2020 Rotkreuz, Forum / HIVE Presentation of the project Scientific Forum Rotkreuz 2020 Switzerland conference Seminar about behavior 15/07/2020 Cardiff, Wales, Series of DEUSTO Barriers that hinder LFM adoption Scientific change in energy-related UK seminars projects IEEE PES SPAIN.
+THE 16/07/2020 Online Forum / CIRCE Analyses the causes that can lead to a Scientific, industry, ENERGY TRANSITION: webinar conference malfunctioning of the electrical network public authorities, Power electronics: key to protection system due to a high and stakeholders. the transformation of the penetration of power electronics devices electricity network. in the system and sets out the basis for Challenges and power electronics technology to solve the opportunities problems raised.
+"The Grid Connection 10/09/2020 Online Expert CWATT Modernization of the Requirements for European Stakeholder webinar group Generators (RfG) by Entso-e.
+For TSOs, industry, Committee (GC ESC) meeting example, on how to include distributed lobby energy storage and demand side organizations. flexibility.
+EU PVSEC Opening 07-11 Online panel Forum / AEM The new business frame for making DER Scientific, industry, Panel discussion /09/2020 conference (and in particular PV) a consistent public authorities system, including link to the Local and stakeholders.
+Flexibility Market 5th International 23-26 virtual event Conference DEUSTO, Barriers to Widespread the Adoption of Scientific Conference on Smart and /9/2020 UNIC, E7 Electric Flexibility Markets: A Sustainable Technologies Triangulation Approach